muziejus/javascripting-english-major/14-events-popups.md

    `.html()` by itself *gets* the HTML. `.html(variable)` *sets* the HTML.
 Now we see that `.html(function())` *manipulates* the HTML.
-1. `.function(_, oldHtml){`: The anonymous function inside the `.html()` method inherits two functions, an index value I am calling `_`, and the “old” HTML, which I am calling `oldHtml`.
+1. `.function(_, oldHtml){`: The anonymous function inside the `.html()` method inherits two variables, an index value I am calling `_`, and the “old” HTML, which I am calling `oldHtml`.
 I won’t use `_`.
 I’m only interested in `oldHtml`.
-1. `return`: Return the result of the following statement.
+1. Define a `newHtml` variable and assign it to the result of:
 1. `oldHtml.replace(`: Strings have a `.replace()` method, that lets us replace part of the string with a new string.
 1. `/Hastings Street/g,`: A **regular expression** (more below) that basically